tinko26/ao/docs/environment/mem.md

 # Memory Blocks

-The `ao_mem.h` module declares three functions for copying, moving, and filling memory blocks, respectively.
-Although the standard library defines such functions, too, they are not available in a freestanding runtime environment.
+The `ao_mem.h` module provides three functions for copying, moving, and filling memory blocks, respectively.
+Although the standard library contains such functions, too, they are not available in a freestanding runtime environment.
+Nonetheless, many toolchains provide implementations for these functions, that are highly optimized for the target platform.
+Therefore, this module is abstract, that is, an implementation must be provided by a port package.

 ## Functions